MicrosoftDocs/cpp-docs/docs/mfc/reference/afx-global-data-structure.md

 ```

 ### Parameters
- [in] *bHorz*
+*bHorz*<br/>
- TRUE to retrieve the height of characters when text runs horizontally; FALSE to retrieve the height of characters when text runs vertically.
+[in] TRUE to retrieve the height of characters when text runs horizontally; FALSE to retrieve the height of characters when text runs vertically.
 The default value is TRUE.

 ### Return Value
  The height of the current font, which is measured from its ascender to its descender.